colebrumley/tlspxy/README.md

 # tlspxy - A small TLS termination proxy

 `tlspxy` is A small TCP-based TLS termination proxy that supports x509 cert verification on either the proxy or upstream servers.
-It is also capable of TLS passthrough, so `tlspxy` will handle verification but still pass the client's cert upstream for things like cert CN auth.

 ## Build
 The build is Docker-based.
 Provided you have docker installed already, run `build/build.sh`.
 You will end up with an image tagged as `elcolio/tlspxy:latest` which contains a statically linked linux/x64 binary.
 If you just want the binary, run the following commands to copy it into your local directory (I'm using the `docker cp` method versus mounting volumes since that works with remote `docker-machine` instances):